Guidance

 The committee reviews the comprehensiveness of assurances in meeting the Board and Accounting Officer’s assurance needs.
 The committee reviews the reliability and integrity of these assurances.

-The purpose of the Audit and Risk Assurance Committee is to support the Departmental Board and Accounting Officer in their responsibility to ensure that DBT is a financially sound and efficient organisation which makes effective use of its resources in pursuit of its strategic objectives.
-Specifically, the Audit and Risk Assurance Committee reviews the effectiveness of the risk management framework established by management to identify, assess, and manage risk; thereby playing an important role in supporting DBT’s reputation for excellent financial and risk management.
+The purpose of the ARAC is to support the Departmental Board and Accounting Officer in their responsibility to ensure that DBT is a financially sound and efficient organisation which makes effective use of its resources in pursuit of its strategic objectives.

 Membership

-The following non-members also attend:
+The following non-members also attend meetings on a regular basis:

 • a representative of External Audit

-• the Head of Internal Audit
+• Head of Internal Audit

-• the Permanent Secretary
+• Permanent Secretary

-• the Chief Finance Officer
+• Chief Finance Officer

 • Deputy Director, Assurance, Partnerships and Financial Governance

-• Deputy Director, Financial Control
+• Deputy Director Financial Control

 Appointments

-Members will be appointed for periods of up to 3 years, extendable by no more than 1 additional 3-year period which is subject to approval by the DBT Accounting Officer in conjunction with the Chair.
+Members will be appointed for periods of up to 3 years, extendable by no more than one additional 3-year period which is subject to approval by the DBT Accounting Officer in conjunction with the Chair.

 Reporting